Having problems with Galaxy Buds? Learn how to restart or reset your earbuds to make them work properly, even without a phone!

 - Choose the “Reset” option.

 - The app will ask if you want to proceed.
 Tap “Reset” to confirm your choice.

-How to Reset Your Samsung Galaxy Buds Without Phone
+How to Reset Your Samsung Galaxy Buds Without a Phone

-- Position them properly in the charging case and leave them inside for at least 30 seconds.
+- Place them back in their charging case and leave them there for 30 seconds.

 - After 30 seconds, pair your earbuds again with your device and see if the issues are fixed.

 Another possible solution is to discharge and recharge your Buds.

 This involves draining the batteries of your Samsung earbuds until they’re completely dead (0%).
 In doing this, your buds undergo a forced reset that clears out any performance bugs or glitches.
 Then, you can recharge and reactivate them as you usually would, and you should see some improvement.

 While the success rate of this tactic isn’t 100%, it’s a harmless solution that’s still worth trying out.

 Bonus: How to Reset the Gear IconX Earbuds